fprasx/unlocked/mdbook/src/code/ops/pop.md

 ```

-The final difference is that after we do the `compare_exchange`, we read the
+The final difference is that after we succeed with the `compare_exchange`, we
-last element and return it.
+read the last element and return it.

 ```rust
     if AtomicPtr::compare_exchange_weak(